haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Part Water.
 You cause water in the area to move apart and create a trench.
 The trench extends across the spell’s area, and the separated water forms a wall to either side.
 The trench remains until the spell ends or you choose a different effect.
 The water then slowly fills in the trench over the course of the next round until the normal water level is restored.
 Redirect Flow.
 You cause flowing water in the area to move in a direction you choose, even if the water has to flow over obstacles, up walls, or in other unlikely directions.
 The water in the area moves as you direct it, but once it moves beyond the spell’s area, it resumes its flow based on the terrain conditions.
 The water continues to move in the direction you chose until the spell ends or you choose a different effect.
 Whirlpool.
 This effect requires a body of water at least 50 feet square and 25 feet deep.
 You cause a whirlpool to form in the center of the area.
 The whirlpool forms a vortex that is 5 feet wide at the
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 130

 base, up to 50 feet wide at the top, and 25 feet tall.
 Any creature or object in the water and within 25 feet of the vortex is pulled 10 feet toward it.
 A creature can swim away from the vortex by making a Strength (Athletics) check against your spell save DC.
 When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength saving throw.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
 On a successful save, the creature takes half damage, and isn’t caught in the vortex.
 A creature caught in the vortex can use its action to try to swim away from the vortex as described above, but has disadvantage on the Strength (Athletics) check to do so.